mhuang448/ask-perplexity-video-ai-agent/README.md

     - `npm install`
     - Local Test: `npm run dev` (ensure backend is running/deployed).
     - Deploy: Connect repo to Vercel, set Root Directory to `frontend`, configure `NEXT_PUBLIC_API_BASE_URL`.
-5.  **CORS:** Configure CORS on AWS S3 bucket (allow GET from frontend domain) and in backend FastAPI `main.py` (allow requests from frontend domain).
+5.  **CORS:** Configure CORS on AWS S3 bucket (allow GET from frontend domain for objects under `video-data/`) and in backend FastAPI `main.py` (allow requests from frontend domain).

 ## Key Trade-offs to prioritize speed of development (to be improved in future)

 - **Polling:** Frontend uses basic polling (`setInterval`) for status updates, less efficient than WebSockets.
-- **S3 JSON State:** Storing Q&A state in S3 JSON involves inefficient read-modify-write operations; DynamoDB would be better at scale.
+- **S3 JSON State:** Storing state in S3 JSON involves read-modify-write.
+Separating interactions helps, but DynamoDB would still be more robust for frequent interaction updates.
-- **Background Tasks:** FastAPI's `BackgroundTasks` are simple but not persistent; server restarts lose running tasks.
-Celery/Redis would be more robust.
+- **Background Tasks:** FastAPI's `BackgroundTasks`